Urinstein/SpeedTipsBot/README.md

 - captains
     - /schedulematch
         - new match
-        - schedueld Match
+        - reschedule Match
-        - ended match
         - their own team, but not other teams
         - with or without year
-    - reschedule (button)
-    - cancel match (button)
+    - postpone match (button)
-    - /submitresult (only own team)
+    - /submitresult (might remvoe this)

 - admins
     - do all that captains can, but for any team
     - /kill
     - /deploycommands
+    - initialise the bot and start phase 2

 ### things that happen automatically